 Table 1: Main Modules Versus Max.
 No. CPU Cores

-Note: If you find that you are experiencing denials when attempting simulations, your token(s) may be in use by another member of your group.
+Note: If you experience denials when attempting simulations, your token(s) may be in use by another member of your group.
 Look at the report here to see if this is the case.
-If this is not the case, then contact our office for support.
+If not, contact our office for support.